Environmental Science A-level

 Course Details

-If you have a keen interest in the sustainability of this planet, A-level Environmental Science will provide you with a broad understanding of the biological, chemical and physical processes of Earth and the problems currently affecting the plant and animal kingdom, including the human race.
+A-level Environmental Science will provide you with a broad understanding of the biological, chemical and physical processes of Earth and the problems currently affecting the plant and animal kingdom, including the human race.

-You will need a minimum or five GCSEs, including Grade 5 in English Language together with four other subjects at Grade 4 or above (one of the four subjects must include Maths).
+You will need a minimum or five GCSEs, including English at grade 5 and Maths at grade 4 together with three other subjects at grade 4 or above.

 Additional entry requirements: